Cydral/FFspider/README.md

 <p>FFspider is a multi-threaded web crawler and data extraction tool designed for iterative site discovery.
 It is an all-in-one file that allows users to initiate site crawling starting from a provided URL.
 Please note that this crawler is relatively simple and does not meet the criteria of a "polite crawler" as it does not handle for instance load management on the target sites.</p>
 <p>Initially created for internal needs, FFspider was developed to assist in the creation of image databases for AI research projects and the creation and the relevance evaluation of CNN models.</p>

+<h2>Disclaimer</h2>
+<p>Please exercise caution and adhere to privacy and legal regulations when using web scraping capabilities.
+Respect the terms of service and privacy policies of the websites you crawl, and ensure that you have the necessary permissions and rights to access and process the data.
+It is your responsibility to use this tool in a responsible and ethical manner.</p>

 <h2>Features</h2>
 <ul>
   <li>Multi-threaded crawling for improved performance.</li>